IamTheFij/google-photo-to-vcard/Readme.md

 A set of scripts to download profile images from Google and write them to vcards.
 Useful for completing the migration from Google to Nextcloud or ownCloud.

+As a fallback, if a user doesn't have a Google profile photo, the script will check [Gravatar](https://www.gravatar.com).

 ## Setup

 To run, you first need to set up a few config files